Table of Contents

 Grandparents

-Under the FAFSA Simplification Act, starting with the 2024–25 school year, distributions from grandparent-owned 529 plans are no longer treated as student income and won’t affect eligibility for federal need-based aid.
-However, some colleges using the CSS Profile may still ask about them.
+Under the FAFSA Simplification Act, distributions from grandparent-owned 529 plans are not treated as student income.
+This means they do not affect eligibility for federal need-based aid.
+However, some colleges that use the CSS Profile may still consider these distributions.

 How to Start Saving for College